OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-05-Security-Misconfiguration.md

 ## The Gist

-Misconfigurations can often result in anonymous access to sensitive data or operations, unprotected public endpoints, secrets, and oversharing.
+Misconfigurations can often result in security risks like anonymous access to sensitive data or operations, unprotected public endpoints and secrets, and oversharing.

 ## Description

-No-code/low-code platforms provide a wide range of features, some of which control the balance between security and support of specific use cases.
-Misconfigurations can often result in anonymous user access to sensitive data or operations, unprotected public endpoints, secrets, and oversharing.
-Furthermore, many configurations are set on the application level rather than the tenant level, meaning they can be set by business users rather than administrators.
+Low-code/no-code development platforms provide a wide range of features, some of which control the balance between security and support of specific use cases.
+However, misconfigurations can often result in anonymous user access to sensitive data or operations, unprotected public endpoints, secrets, and oversharing.
+Furthermore, many configurations are set on the application level rather than the tenant level, meaning they can be set by business users themselves, rather than administrators.

 ## Example Attack Scenarios

 ### Scenario #1

 A developer creates an application that exposes an API endpoint and fails to configure that endpoint to deny anonymous access.
-Attackers scan the low-code/no-code platform's subdomains, locate the app and steal its underlying data.
+Attackers scan the low-code/no-code platform’s subdomains, locate the app, and steal its underlying data.

 ### Scenario #2

-A developer creates automation triggered by a webhook but fails to protect that webhook with a secret.
+A developer creates an automation that is triggered by a webhook, but fails to protect that webhook with a secret.
 Attackers identify the webhook and can now trigger the automation at will.
-The automation could be modifying or deleting data.
+The automation could be used to modify or delete data.

 ## How to Prevent

-- Read vendor documentation and follow best practices guides.
+- Read low-code/no-code platform vendor documentation and follow best practices guides
-- Ensure configurations align with industry best practices.
+- Ensure configurations align with industry best practices
-- Monitor configuration for drifts.
+- Monitor configuration for drifts
-- Implement a change management system for tenant-level configuration.
+- Implement a change management system for tenant-level configuration

 ## References